 The islands are covered in stunning heathland and fringed by sparkling sandy beaches such as Great Bay on St. Martin’s.
 On Tresco, one of the 5 inhabited islands, Tresco Abbey Garden is home to subtropical plants and also the Valhalla Museum, displaying shipwrecked figureheads.
 The tower of 17th-century Cromwell’s Castle stands at the north of Tresco.

+We flew from Lands End airport, the forecast was fine and my husband does not have good sea legs so this was our preferred choice with our two boys.
+The other option was to get across to the Isles by boat or helicopter.
 So we packed up our things and caught the flight across to the Isles of Scilly.
 The flight itself was a brilliant adventure, the view of the Cornish coast and then our approach to St Marys was beautiful, Cornwall looks so amazing from the air.
 So after 20 minutes we had arrived on the main island of St Marys.
 We then after a quick ride in the free bus to the port boarded a ferry across to St Martins.

 The ferry ride across the sea took us into St Martins, and what a boat ride.
 We passed the garden isle of Tresco and in the distance caught our first glimpse of St Martins.
 I had read a little about the islands before our visit, descriptions such as outstandingly beautiful, uncrowded and unspoilt.
 I didn’t really understand that this was not only true but like some little kept secret of a natural wonder, these islands look and feels quite different to Cornwall and the UK, a simpler and somehow kinder life happens here.
 It felt relaxed already and we felt excited to explore what St Martins had to offer.